Credit monitoring vs. identity theft protection services: Understanding the key differences

 Level of protection and prevention

-With credit monitoring, the main focus is on identifying changes to your credit report.
+Credit monitoring focuses primarily on identifying changes to your credit report.
 It’s a great first line of defense because it helps you spot errors or potential fraud early.

 Cost and value